Skip to main content

 4. Franklin Canyon Lake

-Franklin Canyon Lake is a reservoir built in 1914 that’s easily one of the most beautiful artificial lakes in Southern California.
-Located in the San Fernando Valley and Beverly Hills, the lake is one of the primary locations for birdwatching in L.A.—upon completion, the lake turned the canyon into a riparian oasis, where migrating birds take shelter.
+Franklin Canyon Lake is a reservoir built in 1914 that’s easily one of Southern California's most beautiful artificial lakes.
+Located in the San Fernando Valley and Beverly Hills, the lake is one of the primary locations for birdwatching in L.A.—upon completion, the lake turned the canyon into a riparian oasis where migrating birds take shelter.
 Besides birdwatching, visitors come here to explore the trails.
 You’ll often find kids hiking with their parents here; the safe and easy trails make for fun and educational nature trips.

 If Franklin Canyon Lake seems familiar to you, you’re not alone.
 The L.A. lake was featured in the opening credits of The Andy Griffith Show, which ran from 1960 through 1968.
 Franklin Canyon Lake is also featured in the 1934 film It Happened One Night and the Nickelodeon show Salute Your Shorts.